-A clean and healthy environment is more than disinfecting high-touch zones and supplying proper PPE: it is confidence that you are breathing clean air during the many hours you and the people you serve spend in the facility.
+A clean and healthy environment is more than disinfecting high-touch zones and supplying proper PPE: it is confidence that you are breathing clean air during the many hours you and your facility occupants spend in the workplace.

 Pathogens or microbial contamination in indoor air represents a major public health issue and can be a potential cause of viral spread, which is why CCS Facility Services has taken every precaution to establish clean air procedures and protocols.